NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [h1]I See Dupe Chips Even With Always Mode![/h1]

-One part that can be confusing is that it is possible to see duplicate chips in certain cases.
-What a chip will unlock is set when the game creates new chips.
-The pity rolls are against what the player has not yet discovered [i]at that time[/i].
-This is especially noticeable in existing saves where the player has to wait until new chips are rolled.
+This mod works by changing the results of the game's rolls for chip unlocks.
+The rolls occur when the chips are [i]created[/i] by the game, not when bought or picked up.
+This can cause the player to possibly get the same locked chips since they didn't have them when the chips were rolled.

 Chips are created at these times:
 [list]